As an Amazon Associate I earn from qualifying purchases.

 I’ve already shared all my top tips for pulling together the best vegan charcuterie board (how to make a vegan charcuterie board).
 For this fourth of July charcuterie board, we’re focusing on all things red, white, and blue.

-Other white options: Pickled onions, confit/roasted garlic, vegan white chocolate covered snacks, apple or pear slices, popcorn, slivered almonds, cashews, shell-on pistachios, etc.
+- Fruits/nuts: Apple or pear slices, slivered almonds, cashews, shell-on pistachios, etc.

 How to Make a 4th of July Charcuterie Board

-Step 1: Rinse, trim, and chop the fruit and vegetables – pat dry.
-Then, plan the pattern based on the board shape.
+Step 1: Rinse, trim, and chop the fruit and vegetables, then pat dry.
+Next, plan the pattern based on the board shape.
 Then place the dip bowls as ‘landmarks’.
-You can experiment with layout ideas – creating red, white and blue color blocks, alternating strips, pizza-style ‘slices’ on a round tray, an American flag, etc. Working one color at a time, place the ingredients on the board.
+You can experiment with layout ideas: creating red, white and blue color blocks, alternating strips, pizza-style ‘slices’ on a round tray, an American flag, etc. Working one color at a time, place the ingredients on the board.

 For an American Flag charcuterie board: Shape the colored ingredients to create the blue rectangle and red and white stripes.
 Go one step extra by using a star cutter on a white ingredient (like vegan cheese) to place over the blue ones, to complete the look.